Skip to main content

 • Host pays ~3% of the booking subtotal

-• Guest pays no service fee — listed price is final price
+• Guest pays no Airbnb guest service fee: listed price is the Airbnb checkout price before taxes and other applicable charges

 • Transparent pricing for guests, but your costs are significantly higher